 - The User agrees that the Service Provider may use the services of further processors in the processing of recipients' personal data in accordance with art.
 28 section 2 GDPR only for purposes related to the performance of Services, this applies to the following further processors:

-3. Cherry Servers UAB with headquarters in 74 Tilzes street, 3rd Floor, Siauliai, Lithuania.
+- Cherry Servers UAB, 74 Tilzes street, 3rd Floor, Siauliai, Lithuania

-5. Google Ireland LTD with headquarters in Gordon House, Barrow Street, Dublin 4, Ireland.
+- Google Ireland LTD, Gordon House, Barrow Street, Dublin 4, Ireland

 - The Service Provider is obliged to conclude a processing contract with the further Processor, according to which the further Processor will be obliged to meet the same obligations as the Service Provider, in particular the obligations regarding the use of technical and organizational measures that will be adequate to the type of personal data of the Recipients entrusted and the risk of infringing Recipients' rights.
 The rights of further processing entities will not be broader than the rights of the Service Provider specified in these regulations.

 - The Service Provider, in the event of extension of the group of further Processors, referred to in section 1, shall inform the User about this fact by email.